Ignition coils, supply the high voltage needed, to fire the spark plug.

-For this type, the induced high voltage reaches the individual spark plugs via a mechanically driven distributor mechanism.
+For this type, the induced high voltage reaches the individual spark plugs; via a mechanically driven distributor mechanism.

 Pencil or coil on plug

 Ignition coil pack systems

-So called ‘coil packs’ combine a number of pencil ignition coils mounted within a single component, known as a ‘rail’.
+So called ‘coil packs’; combine a number of pencil ignition coils, mounted within a single component, known as a ‘rail’.